-Students commonly had a less than 10 percent chance of getting admitted off the wait list for the 2017–18 academic year for most of the 142 schools college admissions consultant College Transitions collected data on.
-Boston College reportedly offered 6,477 applicants a wait list spot and admitted only 16 of them.
-You may accept a wait list position if you like, but it’s probably advisable to make other plans as well.
+Students commonly had a less than 10 percent chance of getting admitted off the wait list for the 2021–22 academic year for most of the schools college admissions consultant College Transitions collected data on.
+And the statistics can range widely.
+Many elite schools take only 1-2 percent from their waitlists, while others, at least in certain years, do not accept a single waitlisted student.

 If you want to make a final push and hope for the best, consider sending a “letter of enthusiasm.”
 Ivy Coach, a college admissions counseling firm, coined this term to describe a letter of continued interest to a college from a waitlisted student.
 The company believes that doing nothing is the worst thing a waitlisted student can do and that submitting a highly specific letter within a few days of receiving a waitlist notification is essential if you want to become one of the rare few to gain acceptance.

-It can be hard not to take a college rejection letter personally after everything a student puts into the application, including the personal essay and all the time —years, really — of studying and extracurricular activities that went into creating the profile of an promising applicant.
+It can be hard not to take a college rejection letter personally after everything a student puts into the application, including the personal essay and all the time — years, really — of studying and extracurricular activities that went into creating the profile of a promising applicant.